-Kim Phuc was pictured in a world-famous and iconic photograph from the Vietnam war, running naked from an airborne attack, horribly burned with napalm, in June of 1972.
-Since then, Kim has found peace, and a message she can offer, borne of her suffering.
-She runs The Kim Foundation International, and she acts as a Goodwill Ambassador for UNESCO.
-She has transformed into a viable, visible symbol of peace and hope.
-Hers is an important story of resilience, courage, and forgiveness.
+Kim Phuc was pictured in a world-famous and photograph from the Vietnam war, running naked from an airborne attack, horribly burned with napalm, in June of 1972.
+She now runs The Kim Foundation International, and she acts as a Goodwill Ambassador for UNESCO.